thebenperson/PSOS/README.md

 ####Description:

 As I am working on PSOS, I will upload the latest builds here.
-*This branch is highly experimental.
+*This branch is a work in progress.
 Use at your own risk.*